rebelwarrior/7Kingdoms/classes.md

 #### Example Animals with example Moves the GM may grant:

 Bear (The Great Forests, The Frozen North)
   - *Maul*: Your attack gains the *messy* tag and +2 to damage.
-You may not attack for stun damage.
+You may not attack to stun.
   - *Tear Apart*: You can rip apart an opponent's armor (even if it's natural armor) or dig into them if they have no armor dealing maximum damage + level.
   - *Grizzly Roar*: Nearby foes take a -1 forward or flee the area.

 Boar (The Great Forests, The Blasted Wasteland)
-  - *Fearless Charge*: Choose an opponent to target the charge: +2 to attack that opponent but that opponent gets +2 damage against you if you miss the attack or get attacked back in a hard bargain.
+  - *Fearless Charge*: Choose an opponent to target the charge: +2 to attack and +2 to damage that opponent but that opponent gets +2 damage against you if you miss the attack or get attacked back in a hard bargain.
-  - *Scavenge*: If available, you can find any plant that's edible and you know the smell of in your location.
+  - *Scavenge*: If available, you can find any plant if you know its smell.

 Bobcat (The Towering Mountains)
   - *Move Silently*: You can sneak up on opponents.